EricZhang90/Recite/README.md

 # Recite
-/*Recite English word for Chinese people*/
+#Recite English word for Chinese people

-/**
+#Client Side:
-*Client Side:
+#	• Created Multiple GUIs for promoting user experience
-*	• Created Multiple GUIs for promoting user experience
+#	• Provided register& login function and a user-defined note.
-*	• Provided register& login function and a user-defined note.
+#	• Sent and received user progress to and from server.
-*	• Sent and received user progress to and from server.
+#	• Used multi-thread to load vocabulary stored in local file.
-*	• Used multi-thread to load vocabulary stored in local file.
+#	• Set a test to assistant user reciting vocabulary (displayed a vocabulary with four meanings, one of them was
-*	• Set a test to assistant user reciting vocabulary (displayed a vocabulary with four meanings, one of them was
+#	  correct).
-*	  correct).
+#Server Side:
-*Server Side:
+#	• Integrated user progress from client side and stored the data to database.
-*	• Integrated user progress from client side and stored the data to database.
+#	• Validated user login information.
-*	• Validated user login information.
+#	• According to client’s requirement, analyzed records stored in database and sent analyzed data to client.
-*	• According to client’s requirement, analyzed records stored in database and sent analyzed data to client.
+#Database Manager:
-*Database Manager:
+#	• Connected to MySQL and handled requires from server, either retrieval or update record.
-*	• Connected to MySQL and handled requires from server, either retrieval or update record.
+#
-**/
+#
 /**
  *
  * @author Eric